There’s a lot of discussion about finding the best file manager app to use on Android TVs, Google TVs, and TV boxes, especially on places like Reddit.

 It’s rare that I don’t find anything I want to change in an app or a piece of hardware that I’m testing.
 But that’s what happened this time.

-X-plore is simply the best file manager available on Android TV, in my opinion.
+X-plore is simply the best file manager app for Android TV, in my opinion.

 - Free app (no premium features)